Peaceful Gathering Place/ Aquene Mianau Ayeu

 A Gathering Place, A Spiritual Home, and Healing Center for All People.

-The work that Peaceful Gathering Place will do, will be done by all of us, It will be something new in Indian Country, a gathering place in the old sense, a place like our Ancestors had, a place all our own.
-Any words spoken will be heard by all, addressed by all, and with all the Family Members Gathered , the problem will be given in a loving way to the Circle and spoken of until a solution is reached that Everyone can live with.
-The most important work for our Tribal Family is to become Family to one another, the way our Elders were.
+The work that Peaceful Gathering Place will do, will be done by all of us, It will be something that has been needed for a very long time.
+A place to gather like our Elders have done in the past, a place to speak truth to one another.
+The programs fashioned by PGP will bring us all into a Family Circle.
+Any words spoken within the Circle will be heard in a loving manner and dealt with until a solution is found.
+The most important work for our Family Circle is to become a true Family as our Elders were.

-Topics: What is the goal of Peaceful Gathering Place?
-The goal of PGP is to give all Native People a home, a place to gather, a place to feel welcome, a place for issues to be not only discussed, but, also solved.
+The goal of Peaceful Gathering Place, PGP, is to give all Native and Non - Native People a home.
+A place to feel welcome, a place for issues to be not only discussed, but, also, solved.

-The purpose of Peaceful Gathering Place is for us to be True Family to one another, and do the work to make us the Tribal People that The Creator and our Ancestors want us to be.
+Peaceful Gathering Place, is a place for us to be True Family to one another, and to work together the way Creator intended.

 The New Year - Everyone is welcome to attend.
 We hope to expand our Cirlce and the Topics of discussion.